Chancellor’s Innovation Fund

 Use of Funds

-Chancellor’s Innovation Fund awardees receive funding from two sources:
+Chancellor’s Innovation Fund awardees receive funding during a twelve-month period from two sources:

 Chancellor’s Innovation Fund Award